alpha-nero1/CrackingTheCodingInterview/README.md

 - 16.4 Brilliant way of traversing a matrix diagonally.
 - 16.6 Great example of using a and b cursors to iterate through two arrays to get smallest pairs.
 - 16.7 Crazy way to find the max number without any if else.
+- 16.8 Convert an integer to the english spelling.